agourlay/hprof-slurp/README.md

 It is named after the `hprof` format which is used by the [JDK](https://hg.openjdk.java.net/jdk/jdk/file/ee1d592a9f53/src/hotspot/share/services/heapDumper.cpp#l62) to encode heap dumps.

+The design of this tool is described in details in the [following blog articles series](https://agourlay.github.io/tags/hprof-slurp/).

 ## Motivation

 The underlying motivation is to enable the analysis of **huge** heap dumps which are much larger than the amount of RAM available on the host system.